ksu-cs-textbooks/cis526/content/00-forward/06-syllabus/old/summer2022.md

 That said, the field of web development requires the use of lots of online documentation and reference materials, and the point of the class is to learn how to effectively use those resources instead of "reinventing the wheel from scratch" in each assignment.
 Whenever content in an assignment is taken from an outside source, this should be noted somewhere in the assignment.

 ### Late Work

+{{% notice warning %}}
+I've found that students prefer having more strict deadlines than more flexibility in a summer course, and many times they will perform better in the course when deadlines are enforced.
+Therefore, deadlines will be strictly enforced this semester.
+Read this late work policy very carefully!
+If you are unsure how to interpret it, please contact the instructors via email.
+Not understanding the policy does not mean that it won't apply to you!
+{{% /notice %}}

 In this class, there is a tremendous amount of new skills to develop in a short amount of time.
 Falling behind _will_ jeopardize your chances of successfully completing the course.
 Trying to complete late assignments while also working on new material will also make it unlikely that you will retain what you are trying to learn.
 It is critical that you keep on-track.